 This body of work explores personal and social phenomena through the lens of the built environment.
 These paintings are inspired by the shifting landscape of Los Angeles and the relationships between place, history, and memory amidst recent development and re-urbanization.
 Rooted in documentary photography and exploration of materiality, they draw from the layering and erasure of history in architectural space.

-This is a series of photos from the exhibition of my thesis at the Ezra and Cecile Zilkha Gallery in April 2017.
+These photos are from the exhibition of my thesis in the Ezra and Cecile Zilkha Gallery at Wesleyan University in April 2017.